English | Site Directory

 • Label.
 A string that is typically displayed to end users.
 For example as a legend within a pie chart, or a column header in a table.

 • Data type.
-The supported data types are string, number, boolean, date, datetime and timeofday.
+Supported data types are string, number, boolean, date, datetime and timeofday.
 All values of a column will have a data type that matches the column type, or a null value.
+These types are similar, but not identical, to the JavaScript types. described in the Literals section of this page.

 Throughout this section, all examples of queries refer to the following table.
 The column headers are the column identifiers.